robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

           by Python to decide which attributes to import when using the syntax `from modulename import *`.

+The third option to select what variables are actually created is using a special `get_variables` function discussed below.

 Getting variables from a special function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An alternative approach for getting variables is having a special
-`get_variables` function (also camelCase syntax
+`get_variables` function (also camelCase syntax `getVariables` is possible)
-`getVariables` is possible) in a variable file.
-If such a function
-exists, Robot Framework calls it and expects to receive variables as
+in a variable file.
+If such a function exists, Robot Framework calls it and
-a Python dictionary or a Java `Map` with variable names as keys
+expects to receive variables as a Python dictionary or a Java `Map` with
-and variable values as values.
-Created variables can be used as scalars,
+variable names as keys and variable values as values.
+Created variables can
-lists, and dictionaries exactly like when `creating variables directly`_,
+be used as scalars, lists, and dictionaries exactly like when `getting
-and it is possible to use `LIST__` and `DICT__` prefixes to make creating
+variables directly from a module`_, and it is possible to use `LIST__` and
-list and dictionary variables more explicit.
-The example below is functionally
+`DICT__` prefixes to make creating list and dictionary variables more explicit.
-identical to the first `creating variables directly`_ example.
+The example below is functionally identical to the first example related to
+`getting variables directly from a module`_.

 .. sourcecode:: python